fbpx

 Naturally Healthy Babies and Children by Dr. Aviva Romm

 This book by Aviva Romm (herbalist, midwife, and medical doctor) is one of my favorite books, especially since I’m a mom who wants to use gentle, natural means to help my kids through various ailments they will face.
-This book not only covers basic childcare (from infancy to preteens), but it shares common illnesses that children may experience and how one can approach those more naturally and even comes with a list of things to keep in your natural first aid kit!
+This book not only covers basic childcare (from infancy to preteens), but it shares common illnesses that children may experience and how one can approach those more naturally.
+It even comes with a list of things to keep in your natural first aid kit!
 It also gives advice on when to seek professional medical help if needed.

 You can find Naturally Healthy Babies and Children right here on Amazon.